To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 - Goal: 3D area that detects CollisionObject nodes overlapping, entering, or exiting.

 To create the maze is almost same to the "Step-6: How to create a maze game" on [Babylon.js_3D_Graphics](https://github.com/To-Fujita/Babylon.js_3D_Graphics).
+You can download the source code of programs and assets in this document from "Code" above.
+Then, import the project to GODOT engine.

+#### How to Import the Project
+After download and unzip it, please launch the GODOT engine.
+Then, click the "Import".
 ![Godot 150](https://github.com/To-Fujita/Images/blob/master/Godot-150.jpg "Godot 150")

+Click the "Browse" and select the unzipped folder.
 ![Godot 151](https://github.com/To-Fujita/Images/blob/master/Godot-151.jpg "Godot 151")

+Please select the file "project.godot" at the folder "3D_Game-102", then click the "Open".
 ![Godot 152](https://github.com/To-Fujita/Images/blob/master/Godot-152.jpg "Godot 152")

+Click the "Import & Edit".
 ![Godot 153](https://github.com/To-Fujita/Images/blob/master/Godot-153.jpg "Godot 153")

+You can see the screen below that is 2D image.
 ![Godot 154](https://github.com/To-Fujita/Images/blob/master/Godot-154.jpg "Godot 154")

+If you click the "3D" upper side of screen, you can see the 3D image.
+You can edit all of objects and scripts.
 ![Godot 155](https://github.com/To-Fujita/Images/blob/master/Godot-155.jpg "Godot 155")